Honda 1300 Coupe 9S (1970)

 Viewpoint: Mrs. Noriko Asaoka

-The current situation is that we are somehow able to create cars that follow the driver’s intended line by accumulating experiments day after day to determine what is wrong with a car dynamically, and then improve it.
-The power of the racer, or rather the driver, plays a major role in this.
+The current situation is that we are somehow able to create cars that do so by accumulating experiments day after day to determine what is wrong with a car dynamically, and then improve it.
+The power of the racer, or rather the driver, plays a major role.
 What the driver feels during each test is essential to creating a safer car.
-In some ways, it is not an exaggeration to say that the feeling of a single driver determines everything.
+In some ways, it is not an exaggeration to say that a single driver’s feeling determines everything.

 It took two days of intensive driving before I finally figured out the quirks of the car’s handling.
-I acknowledge that the FF mechanism itself is quite complicated, but even so, I couldn’t help but feel a little uneasy about this.
+I acknowledge that the FF mechanism itself is quite complicated, but even so, this made me feel uneasy.

 The rationality of the FF mechanism is unclear

-I said earlier that even small things can take a considerable amount of time and effort, and this is why.
+I said earlier that even small things can take a considerable amount of time and effort, and this is exactly why.

 However, even if you assign the best technology to each area of the design, it doesn’t necessarily mean that you will be able to create the best overall product, and in this case, that is what they were unable to do.